exultantcoder/AI-4-EO/README.md

 ---

 ## 🤝 Challenges We Faced
-- Running speech recognition offline in noisy environments.
 - Personalizing content without cloud storage.
 - Staying within power and memory limits on small devices.

 ### How We Overcame Them
-- Used **quantized models and distillation** for deployment.
-- Built a **local feedback loop** with short-term memory.
+-
+- Built an interactive learning module as part of the custom task in the google ai edge gallery app.
 - Preloaded essential learning modules (STEM, environment, health, ethics).
-- Simulated deployment with **TFLite delegates** to estimate latency and energy use.

 ---